salrashid123/stackdriver_istio_helloworld/README.md

 http.Handle("/measure", trackVistHandler(measureHandler))
 ```

 So..what does that custom metric do?
 Well, its a trivial example:  all it does is increments a counter for every request to the `/measure` endpoint (or more accurately, any endpoint but we only enabled the interception for `/measure`).
 The metric essentially says "create a custom metric that counts something and allow me to filter it on an label "path".
-So if i enabled any other endoint like `http.Handle("/backend", trackVistHandler(backendHandler))`, i would end up with a custom metric where i could see this counter and then filter it on the `path` (since i emit `r.URL.Path` as its label value)
+So if i enabled any other endpoint like `http.Handle("/backend", trackVistHandler(backendHandler))`, i would end up with a custom metric where i could see this counter and then filter it on the `path` (since i emit `r.URL.Path` as its label value)

-Using a couner for visits to an endpoint is contrived (you could just use builtin metrics) but this demonstrates any custom attribute you can emit
+Using a counter for visits to an endpoint is contrived (you could just use builtin metrics) but this demonstrates any custom attribute you can emit

 * listing custom metrics
 Now that we have custom metric defined, you can list it using the [monitoring.projects.metricDescriptors.list](https://developers.google.com/apis-explorer/#p/monitoring/v3/monitoring.projects.metricDescriptors.list?name=projects%252FYOURPROJECT0&_h=2&) endpoint.